At Vets Now, we’re always on the lookout for vets whose determination to succeed is almost as great as their devotion to helping pets.

 One person who exudes all of the qualities we’re looking for in our vets is Sara Jackson, who studied for 13 years before finally achieving her ambitions.

-Sara, who is a senior vet in our Gateshead clinic, failed to get into vet school on two occasions.
+Sara, who is a district clinical lead, failed to get into vet school on two occasions.

 But she refused to be deterred and now has a PhD to her name, as well as a degree in zoology, a degree in veterinary medicine, and an advanced practitioner certificate.

 Sara said: “This job is my passion in life.
 I love caring for animals, and I wasn’t going to let a few setbacks stop me.
 I was determined to be a vet from the very beginning.”

 Growing up in Northumberland, Sara developed her enthusiasm for pets at a young age, as her father worked as a professional dog trainer.
 It was this close relationship with animals that persuaded her to pursue a career in veterinary medicine.

 Unfortunately, Sara’s first application to vet school as an 18-year-old school leaver was unsuccessful.